edespino/cloudberry-site/docs/data-loading/load-data-using-gpfdist.md

 ## Step 3.
 Use gpfdist with external tables to load data

-The following examples show how to use gpfdist when creating an external table to load data into Cloudberry Database.
+The following examples show how to use gpfdist when creating an external table to load data into Apache Cloudberry.

 :::tip
 When using IPv6, always enclose the numeric IP addresses in square brackets.